Search Results for

 Username string The username used for login.

-Has bool (string claimType) A method used to determine if the user has a claim or not.
+Has bool (string claimType) Determines whether the user has a specific claim.

-Contains bool (string claimType, string value) A method used to determine if the user has a claim value or not.
+Contains bool (string claimType, string value) Determines whether the user has a specific claim value.

 WorkerSite DslWorkerSite The worker site in context.